BS

 In this paper, we propose a fast linear power flow method using a constant impedance load model to simulate both the entire Low Voltage (LV) and Medium Voltage (MV) networks in a single simulation.
 Accuracy and efficiency of this linear approach are validated by comparing it with ...

 In this paper, we study four equivalent mathematical formulations of the Optimal Power Flow (OPF) problem and their impacts on the performance of solution methods.
-We show how four mathematical formulations of the OPF problem can be obtained by rewriting equality constraints g ...
+We show how four mathematical formulations of the OPF problem can be obtained by rewriting equality constraints give ...

 Two mismatch functions (power or current) and three coordinates (polar, Cartesian and complex form) result in six versions of the Newton–Raphson method for the solution of power flow problems.
 In this paper, five new versions of the Newton power flow method develope ...